 I'll conclude by telling a story about myself that occurred in Nanty Glo many years ago.
 I was 11 years old at the time.
 I had three close friends: Steve Morrison, who lived next door; Charles Ramsey, who lived across the street, and Marty Furgal, who lived just up the street.
 The four of us roamed the hills throughout the summer months.
 We knew where to find fresh spring water, what to find chestnuts, and so on.

 One day Furgal and I went up to the hills without the other two.
 Upon returning in the late afternoon, we talked to Charley Ramsey and told him this story.
 We said we happened to tap an old oak tree with an axe.
 The tree was rotten near the bottom and had developed a crevice.
 To our surprise, some old silver and gold coins rolled out of the crevice.
 We, of course, then really pounded the tree, which resulted in additional coins which we collected and stashed.
 We suspected that many years ago, pirates had come ashore and secreted their plunder in this oak tree and were never able to return for their booty.
 (In reality, this was not exactly a plausible story, as we were hundreds of miles from the sea and it's not likely that any pirates ever set foot in this area of Pennsylvania.
 Despite this, the story was told and retold.)
 Charley's father even approached my mother for part of the loot.
 People speculated that I might be obligated to advise the Federal Government of this finding.
 It was also rumored that the money may have been proceeds of an unsolved train robbery that had previously occurred in the area.
 Prople pointed me out, saying, "That's the kid who found all that money."
 No one ever mentioned Furgal, who was with me during the supposed finding.
-To further foster the rumor, my brother bought a new car and later in the year I found cheap flights and went to visit a sister in Ohio and decided to attend school there for two years.
+To further foster the rumor, my brother bought a new car and later in the year I visited a sister in Ohio and decided to attend school there for two years.
 These occurrences just added fuel to the rumor fire and, would you believe, many years later a relative by marriage inquired of me as to whether there were any truth to the story of my finding all that money.

 Nanty Glo native Francis J. Stefanak, 86, died in Alexandria, Va., on March 4, 1999.
 He graduated from the former Nanty Glo High School and in 1935 graduated from St. Francis College in Loretto, with a BS in biology.
 After service in the United States Navy in the Pacific War Theater in World War II, he joined the Federal Bureau of Investigation as a special agent working in Cincinnati, Chicago, and Washington, D.C., respectively.
 Retiring in the FBI in 1973, he worked as a consultant for a think tank, the Mitre Corporation.